magentabusiness/magentabusiness.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 {:toc}

 ## Introduction
-In this guide we show step-by-step an integration of Things On Edge - Cricket Wi-Fi module to ThingsBoard.
-In a few steps we make a Wi-Fi battery powered sensor and visualise its data in ThingsBoard without coding and programing.
+In this guide we show step-by-step an integration of Things On Edge - Cricket Wi-Fi module to IoT Hub.
+In a few steps we make a Wi-Fi battery powered sensor and visualise its data in IoT Hub without coding and programing.
 It can be any type of sensor but in this sample we make a Temperature sensor.

 We walk through the following steps:
 <br/>